alpalp1977/movie_query/README.md

 	node main.js

-If the database file doesn't exist, the server program will read ratings.csv file and create the database.
+If the database file doesn't exist, the application will read ratings.csv file and create the database.
 This might take a while.

 ### Usage & API
 Following queries can be sent to server through web browser or cURL: